vplab-github/D2SCGAN/README.md

 </br>

-To prepare the data for training, separate the probe samples into train and test set.
+To prepare the data for training, separate the probe samples into train (15% samples per subject) and test set.
-The gallery probe data folders should have all subject samples, with same names for subject folders.
+The gallery and probe data folders should have all subject samples, with same names for subject folders.

-Example, if subject 1 is named "001" in gallery folder, it should be named the same in probe folder too.
+For example, if subject 1 is named "001" in gallery folder, it should be named the same in probe (train) folder too.

 After data preparation, make changes to point to the correct gallery and probe npy files in "d2scgan_train.py" to run the code.
+Follow the comments in the code.

-The code requires a machine with Nvidia Tesla (32GB) and >128GB RAM to train and test.
+To test the trained model, point the path to the test data npy file and run test.py.

-To test the trained model, point the path to the test data and run test.py.
+The code requires a machine with Nvidia Tesla (32GB) and >=128GB RAM to train and test.

 If you are using this code for your work, please cite:
 </br>